 09 of 16

 Even if the weather is still iffy, you can get a head start by washing the inside of your windows and glass doors.
 Of course, some like to tackle window washing inside and outside at the same time to check for streaks.
-It really doesn't matter as long as you do it!
+It really doesn't matter how you do it, as long as you do it!

 10 of 16